NCAA Emerging Sports for Women: Scholarship limits by sport

 All sports that the NCAA has classified as emerging sports, whether past or present, have been treated as "equivalency" sports for financial aid purposes.
 In equivalency sports, each team is restricted to offering athletically related financial aid equivalent to a set number of full scholarships, with that number typically fixed at a level considerably smaller than the standard squad size.
 The vast majority of athletic aid awards in such sports are partial scholarships.
-This contrasts with "head-count" sports, a concept that exists only in Division I settlement, in which the NCAA limits the number of individuals that can receive athletic aid, but allows each to receive up to a full scholarship.
-Currently, four women's sports are head-count—basketball, gymnastics, tennis, and (indoor) volleyball.
+This contrasts with "head-count" sports, a concept that existed only in Division I before the 2024 settlement of the House v.
+NCAA legal case, in which the NCAA limits the number of individuals that can receive athletic aid, but allows each to receive up to a full scholarship.
+Before the House settlement took full effect in July 2025, four women's sports were head-count—basketball, gymnastics, tennis, and (indoor) volleyball.

-These scholarship limits are now largely restricted to Division II following the 2024 settlement of the House v.
-NCAA legal case.
+These scholarship limits are now largely restricted to Division II following the House settlement.